21701/serverless-flask-movie-yh/README.md

 # Serverless Framework Python Flask API on AWS

-This template demonstrates how to develop and deploy a simple Python Flask API service running on AWS Lambda using the traditional Serverless Framework.
+This template demonstrates how to develop and deploy a simple Python Flask API service running on AWS Lambda using the traditional Serverless Framew

 ## Anatomy of the template